 See Go Trekking for details of the trek duration and grade for each route on this website as well as:

 - Important information about planning and preparing for the trek

 - Key highlights

 - Accommodation options available

-- Additional specific information – such as the highest point reached – is given in the trek summary box for each trek described in the route guide.
+- Additional specific information is given in the trek summary box for each trek described in the route guide.

 Now it’s time to also consider the many festivals …

-There’s nothing more frustrating than arriving for a trek and then being delayed for a few days because there’s no transport available – ‘it’s the festival’ is a regular excuse across the Himalaya.
+Don’t be frustrated by being delayed for a few days because there’s no transport available.
+‘It’s the festival’ is a regular excuse across the Himalaya!

 Sorry, the comment form is closed at this time.